chmerdon/ExtendableFEM.jl/docs/src/parallel_assembly.md

 partitions, see [Documentation of ExtendableGrids.jl on Partitioning](https://j-fu.github.io/ExtendableGrids.jl/stable/partitioning/) for details.
 Also the sparse system matrix needs to be able to work on different partitions in parallel.
 Once, the grid has partitions, the solver automatically uses a suitable constructor for the system matrix (MTExtendableSparseMatrixCSC from [ExtendableSparse.jl](https://github.com/j-fu/ExtendableSparse.jl)).

+!!! note

+    DG operators that assemble along cell faces need the option 'edges = true' in the partition call for the grid partitioning, otherwise assembly will be still sequentially.